coreyjs/nhl-api-py/README.md

 ### Developer Note: This is being updated with the new, also undocumented, NHL API.

-More endpoints will be flushed out and completed as they are discovered.
+As of 10/5/24 I seem to have a majority of the endpoints added from what I can tell, but every once and awhile I come across one that needs to be added/changed.
+These will most likely be a minor ver bump.

 If you find any, open a ticket or post in the discussions tab.
 I would love to hear more.

 ---